 Line up front and back legs (Parts F + B), drill bolt hole through both legs for top pivot.

-Fit coach-bolt/cup-square bolt through top hole on front leg.
+Fit coach-bolt/cup-square bolt through top hole on front leg, pointing inwards.
 A sharp tap with a hammer should settle the 'square' into the timber of the leg.
-Fit two washers + a fibre washer, then the back leg - the washers provide clearance for the head of the bolt that holds the arms on.
+Fit two washers sandwiching a fibre washer, then the back leg - the washers provide clearance for the head of the bolt that holds the arms on.
 When held upright, the chamfered feet MUST point in opposite directions, double-check that when opened out, the feet sit flat on the floor - from experience, its very easy to get this wrong!

 The back legs require a slight chamfer at the top, otherwise the corner will protrude in front of the front legs.
 (This will probably make more sense when you see the legs standing up.)
 Stand the legs upright and fully open, and mark the protrusion with a pencil.
-Dissassemble the legs and remove the top corner of the back legs, as marked.
+Dissassemble the legs and saw off the top corner of the back legs, just past the marked line.

-Fit coach-bolt/cup-square bolt through lower hole on front leg.
-Fit two washers + a fibre washer, then a support arm, long edge uppermost, chamfered edge to rear.
+Fit coach-bolt/cup-square bolt through lower hole on front leg, pointing inwards.
+Fit two washers sandwiching a fibre washer, then a support arm, long edge uppermost, chamfered edge to rear.
 Fit third washer, and loosely fit a temporary (plain) nut.
 NB.
 The washers are intended to act as spacers between the various parts, fibre or rubber washers help to stop the joints swinging too freely.

 Fit top cross-bar Part C across the top of the front legs, and fit a fillet in the corner that this creates.

 Fit the front cross-bar D, behind the front legs, so that it is a tight fit above the support arms - these need a slight upward angle in use or the boss will try to slip forward.

 Ensure frame is folded, fit rear cross beam E, circa two inches / 50mm above the position of the front cross-bar - a gap is required for the restraining rope to pass through, and reduces the chance of trapped fingers.
 Top Tip: use an offcut temporarily placed between the two bars to get them perfectly spaced and parallel.

 Both the front and back legs have chamfered feet - double check that these face in opposite directions before fitting locknuts to all bolts.

-Ensure all bolts are tight before use - ideally there should be a little resistance in each joint, to prevent accidental injury from swinging parts.
+Ensure all bolts are tight before use - ideally there should be a fair bit of resistance in each joint, to prevent accidental injury from swinging parts.
 Re-check and tighten all bolts regularly, typically once or twice a year.